RFoe/coasync/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-header only, does not rely on any third party library, does not need to compile separately, add the include/coasync path in the Include directory of the project, in the source code #include <coasync/...> can be used;
+Coasync has a lightweight compilation process, so its integrated compilation is very simple, just specify the path of the project, and include the required header file in the C++ source file.
+Header-only makes compiler optimization can do better.
+Because inline functions and all implementations are visible at compile time, considerable optimizations can be made, including some global optimizations.
+Coasync library does not rely on any third party library, and does not need to compile separately.
+Just add the include/coasync path in the Include directory of the project, and in the source code #include <coasync/...>, then we can get started.

 ### Prerequisites
 * **C++20:** Robust support for most language features in Cpp20{[ranges](https://en.cppreference.com/w/cpp/header/ranges), [concepts](https://en.cppreference.com/w/cpp/header/concepts), [coroutines](https://en.cppreference.com/w/cpp/header/coroutine), [memory_resource](https://en.cppreference.com/w/cpp/header/memory_resource)}.